-The journal welcomes the submission of Research Papers which are subject to peer review.
-These are full and comprehensive reports describing original research presented in the standard format of Abstract, Introduction, Materials and Methods, Results, Discussion and References.
-The main text (references, tables, and figure legends) should not exceed 20 A4 (or equivalent) pages.
+The journal welcomes the submission of Research Papers and Review Papers which are subject to peer review.
+They consist of the standard format of Abstract, Introduction, Materials and Methods, Results, Discussion and References (please refer to Manuscript Preparation section).
+The main text (including references, tables, and figure legends) should not exceed 20 A4 (or equivalent) pages.

 The responsibilities of the journal’s authors, editors, reviewers and publisher regarding research and publication ethics are described in full below.